ItalyPaleAle/amaretto-osx/README.md

 You can integrate the Amaretto framework into existing applications.

-To do so, you need to include into your project the following classes:
+1. Include into your project the files contained into the `UIController` folder.

-- AMUIController
-- AMJSCallback
-- JavaScriptCore+AMAdditions
-- AMRouteProtocol (header only)
+2. Create a `Routes.plist` file.

-You also need to create a `Routes.plist` file and link your application against the `WebKit` and `JavaScriptCore` frameworks.
+3. Link your application against the `WebKit` and `JavaScriptCore` frameworks.

-Initialize the `AMUIController` object and connect it to a `WebView` in the interface (using the `mainWebView` outlet).
-Eventually, call the `AMUIController.loadMainUI` method to load the HTML5 app.
+4. Initialize the `AMUIController` object and connect it to a `WebView` in the interface (using the `mainWebView` outlet).
+5. Eventually, call the `AMUIController.loadMainUI` method to load the HTML5 app.